-Any business that invests time and money into training new employees could benefit from creating an online training platform.
+Any business that invests time and money into training new employees could benefit from creating a business-grade training platform.
 Larger businesses with more employees will likely see a larger return on investment, but creating standardized training videos is useful for small and medium-sized businesses, well.

 When everybody is using identical training materials, everybody learns the same thing from the same source.
 This is particularly useful in the food and service industry.

 For example, if you have an ice cream chain, everybody knows that banana splits have three scoops of ice cream, one banana, and two cherries.
 That way, customers can go to different locations of the same chain on opposite sides of the country and rest assured that they will get the same dessert made the same way.